A Short History of the Band

 A leading older composer, François-Joseph Gossec (1734–1829), was chosen to compose the music for this festival.
 Imagine the challenge he faced.
 No composer in history had ever composed a work to be heard by 400,000 listeners, nor performed by such a large group of performers.
 One account said the performance was done by 300 winds, 50 serpents and percussion.6 The leading Paris newspaper reported 1,200 musicians.7 In addition, since there would also be no rehearsal possible, Gossec had the brilliant solution of writing for this band as if it were a great organ.8 Even with it’s notation in long note values, which solved the problem of no rehearsals, I can testify that this Te Deum, W. 79, is a very moving composition.
 Again because no one had ever heard music of such breadth and volume, the performance on this occasion in 1790 was an enormous success and “stole the show” in place of various speeches and the taking of the oath, none of which could be heard out of doors by an audience of this size.
 The impact of music on the public caught the officials by surprise but they did not fail to learn the lesson.
 Henceforth for the next fifty years when the government wanted to impress the public with some principle, like “Honor your Parents,” they would organize a festival with a large band and a choir to sing the words of the political message.
 The last of these public festivals in Paris featured the Berlioz Symphony for Band in 1840.

 There were also large original band works following the progress of the Napoleonic Wars.
-Beethoven composed an original work for a large wind band to celebrate the Battle of Vitoria, the Siegessinfonie, for the first time the troops of Napoleon were defeated, even though he himself was not present.
+Beethoven composed an original work for a large wind band to celebrate the Battle of Vitoria, the Siegessinfonie, for the first time the troops of Napoleon were defeated, even though Napoleon himself was not present.

 And of course the Battle of Leipzig in October, 1813, when Napoleon was finally defeated, came as a great sigh of relief for all of Europe and was celebrated by a great number of compositions with that title.
 One I like is the Battle of Leipzig, 1815, by Paul Maschek of Vienna.
 It is a programmatic work of high musical value consisting of 30 movements which follow the arrival of various national armies, the battle and its victory followed by prayers; chasing the French troops back to Paris and the allied occupation of Paris; the return of the emperor and the Austrian troops back to Vienna with individual movements depicting the greeting by civic officials, by church officials and even one movement titled “Even the young people praise the emperor.”
 This music exists in a complete version for Harmoniemusik and an alternate version for large band, although this version is incomplete.

-Another Battle of Leipzig of great interest was composed by the head of Prussian bands, Wilhelm Wieprecht, for three separate bands, a large Prussian infantry band, a cavalry (brass) band and a French infantry band.
+Another Battle of Leipzig of great interest was composed by the head of Prussian bands, Wilhelm Wieprecht, for three separate bands: a large Prussian infantry band, a cavalry (brass) band and a French infantry band.
 In this composition the bands alternate quoting actual military music from the period, with subtitles which follow the battle and its various generals.
 Near the end all players lower their instruments and sing the doxology (“Praise God from whom all blessings come”), reflecting a previous time when soldiers sang.
 This large-scale composition also follows a tradition earlier in the ninettenth century in Germany for “Monster Concerts,” (using the English title) in which groups of individual bands would gather and perform together in some large space.

 From 1815, the period just after the Battle of Leipzig, two more important large original wind band compositions of very high quality appeared.
 One was the Requiem for Louis XVI and Marie Antoinette by Charles Bochsa, for band and chorus.
 After the loss of a generation of young Frenchmen during the Napoleonic Wars, France had grown tired of Napoleon.
 Now, after their long history of always having father figure, they looked back to Louis XVI, whose head and that of his wife they had chopped off twenty years before, and thought, “Actually Louis XVI wasn’t so bad; he never killed anyone.”
 And so a ceremony was arranged where the remains of Louis and his wife would be brought to the surface and reburied in a stately new site, following the performance in a church of a full Requiem for chorus and band by Nicholas Bochsa.
 Bochsa was a very talented musician and composer who unfortunately ran into trouble with the law in France and England, which, under the ethics of early musicology, caused him to be ignored.
 But this Requiem is a great work with fifteen movements, with a beautiful beginning funeral march featuring the newly popular gong sounding during measures of rest, some beautiful choral and band movements, some movements with solo voices with Harmoniemusik accompaniment and one movement for soli horn and harp.
 Of unusual interest is a great fugal “Amen” for band and chorus in which Bochsa amazingly recreates the cacophony one hears in a great cathedral as the harmonies stack up creating a special dissonance.
 I know of no other example where a composer actually tried to create this phenomenon through notation.
 The original materials include a separate work, not intended to be performed with the Requiem in the church, but probably afterwards when the caskets were lowered into their new memorial site.
 This Apotheosis for the Entrance of Louis XVI into Heaven is a fast march with very noisy military natural trumpets.
 I consider this Requiem, together with the E minor Mass by Bruckner, also for band and chorus, to be the equal of any similar works for chorus and orchestra.